Sam-M345/Text_Polish/Guides/TDD📝.md

 ### 3.2 Key File Descriptions

 - **`api/improve.js`**: The core backend logic.
 Sets up an Express server, defines the `/api/improve` endpoint, handles requests, generates prompts, interacts with the OpenAI API, processes responses, and applies necessary filters.
-- **`public/index.html`**: The entry point for the web application, defining the structure and elements the user interacts with.
+- **`public/index.html`**: The entry point for the web application, defining the structure and elements the user interacts with, including the signature button structure.
-- **`public/style.css`**: Contains all the visual styling rules for the application, including layout, colors, fonts, and responsiveness.
+- **`public/style.css`**: Contains all the visual styling rules for the application, including layout, colors, fonts, responsiveness, signature styling, and icon filters.
-- **`public/script.js`**: Holds all the client-side JavaScript logic, including event handling, DOM manipulation, state management, API communication, and UI enhancements.
+- **`public/script.js`**: Holds all the client-side JavaScript logic, including event handling, DOM manipulation, state management, API communication, UI enhancements like dynamic height adjustment, and signature toggling.
 - **`package.json`**: Lists project dependencies (like Express, Axios, OpenAI) and defines scripts (like `start`, `dev`) for running the application.
 - **`.env`**: Used locally to store sensitive information like the `OPENAI_API_KEY` securely.
 - **`vercel.json`**: Configures how the project is built and deployed on the Vercel platform.